 On Tuesday, April 2nd, the House Armed Services Military Personnel Subcommittee will hold a hearing to examine military commanders’ role in sexual assault prosecutions.
 Despite millions of dollars spent and multiple reforms enacted attempting to address the crisis of sexual assault in the military, there was an all-time high of 5,111 unrestricted reports of sexual assault in 2017.
 Prosecution rates of those allegations plummeted to 7.9% and convening authorities failed to achieve a conviction for a sex offense in 60% of the very few cases that did go to courts-martial.

-At the hearing, Col. Don Christensen (ret.), the former Chief Prosecutor of the United State Air Force and President of Protect Our Defenders (POD), called on the pentagon to empower prosecutors, rather than commanders, to prosecute sexual assault cases.
+At the hearing, Col. Don Christensen (ret.), the former Chief Prosecutor of the United States Air Force and President of Protect Our Defenders (POD), called on the Pentagon to empower prosecutors, rather than commanders, to prosecute sexual assault cases.

 I bring these numbers to your attention because it is important to understand that despite what you may hear today, prosecution authority is not integral to being a commander.
 95% of commanders do their job every day without the ability to send someone to a court-martial.
 These commanders have a wide range of tools to allow them to set and enforce standards without using a court-martial.
 These include non-judicial punishment, administrative counseling and discharges, ordering pretrial restraint and confinement, and issuing protective orders.
 The commanders without convening authority have the greatest impact on a disciplined force because they are the commanders the rank and file work directly for and know.
 Convening authorities are many layers removed from the rank and file and may be geographically separated by thousands of miles.